Posts Tagged ‘Itzhak Bentov’

 Ask and it shall be given, seek and ye shall find.
-Gradually and synchronistically I was given answers, which confirmed my initial intuition about the origin of manifest ‘reality’.
-I had no computer then, or mathematical or scientific background or aptitude, so most of what I was learning came synchronistically and intuitively, and from Eastern mystical writings, which previously were completely unknown to me.
+Synchronistically I was gradually given answers which confirmed my initial intuition about the origin of manifest ‘reality’.
+I had no computer then, or mathematical or scientific background or aptitude, so most of what I was learning came synchronistically, intuitively, and from Eastern mystical teachings, which previously were completely unknown to me.

 And gradually I also became acquainted with ‘cutting edge’ scientific models of holistic reality.

-In 1977, on recommendation of Dr. Lee Sanella – who later led me to Guruji – I attended lectures by unconventional Israeli engineer, inventor, adept inner explorer, and whimsical artist Itzhak Bentov who was then proposing a scientific approach to understanding consciousness in his wonderful book called Stalking the Wild Pendulum: On the Mechanics of Consciousness.
+In 1977, on recommendation of Dr. Lee Sanella – who later led me to Guruji – I attended lectures by Itzhak Bentov, unconventional Israeli engineer, inventor, adept inner explorer, and whimsical artist, who was then proposing a scientific approach to understanding consciousness in his wonderful book called Stalking the Wild Pendulum: On the Mechanics of Consciousness.

 Bentov’s talks and book proposed a scientific and holographic model of the universe consistent with his mystical insights, and with my mysterious psychic and clairvoyant experiences.
 Bentov suggested that all manifestation results from oscillating electronic fields; that humans are multi-dimensional electromagnetic holograms mentally generating interference patterns with all other manifest consciousness in the universe, and thereby holographically experiencing various apparent realities.
 Bentov proposed that the universe and thought are inseparable, and that the thoughts of all human beings affect each other and in turn the whole universe.